12 Best Places to Visit in Islamabad

 1. Lok Virsa Museum

 Lok Virsa is the best heritage museum of Islamabad, located 5.2 km away from Shakarparian Road.
 Spanning over a total area of (20,000) sqft., it was established in 1982 and is currently being managed by the Lok Virsa – National Institute of Folk & Traditional Heritage.
 The main purpose of the museum is to represent the traditions and culture of Pakistan.
 There are a variety of cultural items in the museum including pictures, statues, pottery, textile work, and music.
 Apart from this, it also consists of a library that has a tremendous collection of books about culture, history, folklore, ethnicities, and traditions.
 It’s also famous for hosting exhibitions to present antique jewelry, shiny metalwork, block printing, stunning woodwork, bone work, and horn products.
-Lok Virsa is the best place to visit as it is listed as the top historical place in Islamabad.
+Lok Virsa is the best place to visit as it is listed as the top historical places in Islamabad.

 2. Pakistan Monument

 It’s also a heritage museum, like Lok Virsa, located in Islamabad.
 Its construction started in May 2004 and by 23 March 2007, it was completed and inaugurated by General Pervez Musharaf – the president of Pakistan at the time.
 It covers a total area of 2.8 hectares (6.9 acres) with a state-of-the-art design that represents Mughal architecture.
 It has a petal-shaped structure that looks like a star and crescent moon from above the two things in the country’s flag.
+It is also a popular destination for tourists and locals alike, who want to learn more about the history and culture of Pakistan.
+If you are planning to visit Islamabad, you might want to check out some of the best real estate companies in Islamabad that can help you find a suitable accommodation near this amazing attraction.

 The Pakistan monument consists of a wax museum, audio-visual archive, reference library, conference hall with a capacity of 62-seats, and an auditorium known as Panorama Hall.
 If you are looking for Islamabad beautiful places, Pakistan monuments should be on the top of your list.
+You can also read about northern areas of Pakistan

-3. Faisal Masjid
+3. Faisal Mosque

 4. Margalla Hills

 Margalla Hills is a part of the Himalayas range, located on the stunning north side of Islamabad.
 It’s a picture-perfect place that is a must-visit location point for tourists and travelers.
 It has picnic points, viewpoints, trails, and restaurants that attract everyone to come and enjoy nature.
 This range is home to many birds, including laggard falcons, peregrine falcon, robins, sparrows, shrikes, kites, crows, Indian sparrow hawk, larks, paradise flycatchers, black partridge, pheasants, spotted doves, Egyptian vultures, falcons, hawks, eagles, Himalayan griffon vulture, kestrel, white-cheeked bulbul, etc. Therefore, for all the bird lovers, it’s the perfect place.
+You can also read about housing societies in Islamabad.

 5. Neela Sandh (Waterfall)